SimpleSparsePolynomialZonotope

 Notes

-Create a random simple sparse polynomial zonotope.
+expmat(P::SimpleSparsePolynomialZonotope)Return the matrix of exponents of a simple sparse polynomial zonotope.

 Input